wine-clustering-project/wine-cluster/README.md

 ## Recommendations
 - We would recommend using type and alcohol to build models to predict wine quality.

-- We would also recommend collecting more data on what other ingredients were used such as grapes.
+- We would also recommend collecting more data on what other ingredients were used such as type of grapes.

 ## Next Steps
 - Remove outliers, and explore other features using clustering techniques